 The University of Michigan Political Science department is one of the premier political science programs in the country and welcomes applicants from all institutions and backgrounds.
 We strive for a diverse student body, value applications from various groups of prospective students and employ a holistic approach when reviewing applications.

 Each fall, the Department of Political Science accepts applications for admission to our doctoral program.
 Applications become available in September and are accepted until December 15 for admission the following fall.
 The required method for submission of applications is via the Rackham Graduate School online application.

 The Department does not offer a terminal master's program; students seeking a master's degree in Political Science will not be able to apply to our program.

 Listed below are all of the required materials for a complete application to the Department of Political Science.

 For additional information, please visit the Frequently Asked Questions.

 Applications to the graduate program in Political Science at the University of Michigan are submitted online through the Rackham Graduate School.
 Access to the online application will end at 11:59 pm EST on December 15.

-If an applicant is not able to scan a transcript and upload it with their application, then an official transcript will be required.
-Transcripts can be sent to:
+If an applicant is not able to scan a transcript and upload it with their application, then an official transcript should be sent to:

 All applicants must take and submit scores from the Graduate Record Examination (GRE).
 If an applicant's GRE scores are more than 5 years old, they will be required to retake the exam.
 Scores should be submitted through ETS using institution code 1839.